Roulette Odds Calculator & Probability Guide

 Calculate your exact win probability, expected return, and risk level.
 Before you play at UK online roulette sites, use this tool to compare the true mathematical odds of every bet on the table against the casino payout.

-Last Updated: February 2026 • Verified by: Roulette UK Team
+Last Updated: May 2026 • Verified by: Roulette UK Team

 Interactive Bet Calculator